iRail/The-DataTank/controllers/SQL/README.md

 --------------------------------

 - Joins, Sorting, Union and Limit+Offset are not supported, as the Abstract Filter Layer does not support that yet.
-- Also not supported yet: String concatentation ("|") and sqrt.
 - IS NULL or IS NOT NULL are not implemented and NULL is not a constant...
 - There are no datatypes, and no functions for dates yet.
 - bug? tokenizer has problems with newlines at the end of the query (???)